Aluminium cans

 Glasses/spectacles

-Glasses/spectacles in good condition can be taken to Judd Opticians on King St, New Plymouth for reuse.
+Glasses/spectacles in good condition can be taken to Judd Opticians on King Street New Plymouth for reuse.
 Glasses will either be distributed to Pacific Island countries via the Lions Foundation, or frames offered for free to local residents (with tailored lenses) on their Green Wall.

 Grass clippings

-Grass clippings can be composted easily at home – just ensure you balance nitrogen-rich grass with more carbon-rich materials such as dry leaves, cooled ash or shredded paper.
-If you cannot compost at home or give to a neighbour's compost, drop at the New Plymouth Transfer Station, or organise a bin or on-call collection with a commercial green waste collector.
+Grass clippings can be composted easily at home, just ensure you balance nitrogen-rich grass with more carbon-rich materials such as dry leaves, cooled ash or shredded paper.
+If you cannot compost at home or give to a neighbour's compost, drop at the New Plymouth Transfer Station or organise a bin or on-call collection with a commercial green waste collector.

 Stratford District Council residents - drop off grass clippings at Stratford Transfer Station, Cordelia Street.

-Green waste (grass clippings, hedge trimmings, leaves)
+Green waste (hedge trimmings, leaves)

 Mitre 10 also has some great information on how to make your own compost.